Understand What Teams Need to Succeed

 - Team charter — Are overall objectives, resources, and constraints defined and clear to all team members?
 Learn more about how to create a team charter.

 - Team norms — What standards of behavior do team members agree to?
 How will they handle routine issues, such as how work is divided or how disagreements are to be resolved?
 Team norms also help members address unexpected or complex situations.
-(For help getting started, read our 10 Steps for Establishing Team Norms article.)
+(For help getting started, read 10 Steps for Establishing Team Norms.)

 - Task performance strategy — What is the overall approach the team will take and what key actions are needed to achieve goals?